-Privacy Policy and FAQs
+Privacy Notice and FAQs

-MC² is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
-This Privacy Policy (“Privacy Policy”) applies when you interact with us on the MC² website (“Site(s)”) or through your use of our product and service offerings (“Services”).
-This Privacy Policy governs the collection, use, safeguarding, and disclosure of personal information as defined below.
-This Privacy Policy also covers personal information we collect about individuals in connection with recruitment and pre-employment activities.
-By using the MC² Sites or Services, you acknowledge and agree that you have read and understand the data practices described in this Privacy Policy.
+Creative Management Services LLC, d/b/a MC2 is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
+This Privacy Notice (“Privacy Notice”) applies when you interact with us on the MC2 website (“Site(s)”) or through your use of our product and service offerings (“Services”).
+This Privacy Notice governs the collection, use, safeguarding, and disclosure of personal information as defined below.
+This Privacy Notice also covers personal information we collect about individuals in connection with recruitment and pre-employment activities.

-The types of personal information MC² collects or receives about you depends on how you interact with us.
-“Personal information” (e.g. personal data or other similar terms as defined by applicable law) refers to information that identifies, relates to, describes, or can be associated with you.
-Depending on the Services you use, the following are the categories and specific types of personal information that we may collect, or have collected, in the preceding twelve (12) months:
+The types of personal information MC2 collects or receives about you depends on how you interact with us.
+“Personal information” (e.g. personal data or other similar terms as defined by applicable law) refers to information that identifies, relates to, describes, or can be associated with an individual or household.

 • Contact Information/Identifiers, including name, email address, postal address, phone number, username, business contact information, or other similar identifiers.